Joha-will/HackHerSpace/README.md

 ## Technologies Used

+* HTML, CSS, Tailwind CSS, Python, JavaScript were used as the languages/frameworks.

 * [Birme](https://www.birme.net/?image_format=webp&quality_webp=60) to resize, crop, compress and change the image format to WEBP.

 * [Pixabay](https://pixabay.com/vectors/girl-laptop-type-typing-woman-158465/) to downland the images for the logo and favicon.